rishikeshsreehari/personal-blog/content/watch/home.md

 **⚠️ SPOILERS AHEAD, CLICK TO REVEAL! ⚠️**

-Your review is well-written, but here are a few minor corrections for clarity and grammar:

 A feel-good movie with great performances, decent direction, and an average script.
 Indrans, as always, delivered a phenomenal performance along with Manju Pillai.
 I loved the overall art direction and the atmosphere of the home.
 While the script and story were not extraordinary, it is a wholesome movie that keeps you engaged throughout and, at times, makes you weep.

 Overall, a decent watch!